 To apply for a subsidy, please complete the following form

-Parents may apply for a fee subsidy for school fees and transportation fees for the 2020-21
+Parents may apply for a fee subsidy for school fees and transportation fees in two ways.

 1. Income Based (Section C on the Subsidy Form)

 Families that are under the income thresholds listed under Section C of the subsidy